How to Address a Cover Letter + Examples for 2025

 Dear Human Resources Director, |

 This looks fine at first glance.
-But the HR director doesn’t necessarily have to be the hiring manager leading this particular recruitment process.
+However, the HR director doesn’t necessarily have to be the hiring manager leading this particular recruitment process.
 Pay attention to the roles and departments mentioned in the job posting!

 Pro Tip: Careful with spelling—if you address a cover letter with a misspelled name, you’ll end up looking pretty silly.